NuriaQueralt/covid19-epidemiology-ontology/README.md

 ### I want to cite

-We are in the process to provide DOIs as well..
+You can use the following citations:

+* SWAT4HCLS 2023 Conference: Presentations, Posters and Supplementary Materials.
+Poster [DOI]() [PDF]()

-* ISMB/ECCB 2021 - Bio-Ontologies track abstract [PDF](https://github.com/NuriaQueralt/covid19-epidemiology-ontology/blob/4157d0aa4fe5a283a9956acc4ad8264f2bd1418b/paper/ismb-bioontologies-2021/bio_ontologies_talk_abstract_2021.pdf)
+* ISMB/ECCB 2021 Bio-Ontologies track abstract - 2021 ISMB Bio-Ontologies Community of Special Interest Zenodo Collection [DOI](https://doi.org/10.5281/zenodo.5752959) [PDF](https://github.com/NuriaQueralt/covid19-epidemiology-ontology/blob/4157d0aa4fe5a283a9956acc4ad8264f2bd1418b/paper/ismb-bioontologies-2021/bio_ontologies_talk_abstract_2021.pdf)
 * BioHackrXiv [DOI](https://doi.org/10.37044/osf.io/n6tcz) [PDF](https://github.com/NuriaQueralt/covid19-epidemiology-ontology/blob/9168f4cbafbb62107b31d5a7b9a5dc5839de6416/paper/biohackrxiv/paper.pdf)

-## Formal description
+## Formal description (version 2 is under development stay tuned!)

-CEMO is an OBO ontology, i.e. founded on the [BFO](http://www.obofoundry.org/ontology/bfo.html) hierarchy, and formalized through [SIO](https://github.com/MaastrichtU-IDS/semanticscience) and [GFO](https://www.onto-med.de/ontologies/gfo) upper-level ontologies.
+CEMO is designed to be an OBO ontology, i.e., founded on the [BFO](http://www.obofoundry.org/ontology/bfo.html) hierarchy, and formalized through [SIO](https://github.com/MaastrichtU-IDS/semanticscience) and [GFO](https://www.onto-med.de/ontologies/gfo) upper-level ontologies.
 The taxonomic structure is extended from [IDO](http://www.obofoundry.org/ontology/ido.html), a core ontology for infectious diseases.
 The ontology is built in OWL 2, a DL-based formalism and semantic web standard for knowledge representation to enable data sharing and logic reasoning.

 Our formal modeling followed a rationale already used in other studies: 1) determine the domain and scope of the ontology; 2) ontology reuse and addressing poor ontological coverage of COVID-19 epidemiology; and 3) development of a conceptual model.